Even though we may not completely approve on everything he’s done, I think Napoleon had a pretty good idea on how to delegate:

 All kidding aside, this is a major factor to either delegating successfully or going in for a major fail.

 The only thing I ask you to do, is take a few minutes to listen to the irrational things that come up when you think about delegating a task to this or that person.
-And not discard it immediately.
+And not discard them immediately.

 I promise you, this will definitely pay of.